Umair-khan0/Calculator/README.md

 # Calculator
-created a calculater using Html, Css, and JavaScript
+Created a Calculater using Html, Css, and JavaScript